 The independent non-executive directors are not employees of the Company and receive fees for their services as directors.
-These directors' fees were paid to TMF Corporate Services (South Africa) Proprietary Limited in terms of a service level agreement for services of the non-executive directors.
+These directors' fees were paid to TMF Corporate Services (South Africa) Proprietary Limited in terms of a service level agreement.
 The independent non-executive directors are employed and remunerated by TMF Corporate Services (South Africa) Proprietary Limited on a separate basis.

-The executive director of the Company who is an employee of the Absa Group Limited does not receive any fees for his services as a director of the Company.
+The executive director of the Company who is an employee of the Absa Group does not receive any fees for their services as a director of the Company.